hf/sd-humanist/README.md

 It supports only the Latin alphabet and the [Macedonian Cyrillic script](http://en.wikipedia.org/wiki/Macedonian_Cyrillic_alphabet#The_Alphabet) characters along with support characters for punctuation, numerals, etc.

+See the [releases page](https://github.com/hf/sd-humanist/releases) for compiled OTF and WOFF files.

+## License

 Copyright (c) 2013, Stojan Dimitrovski with Reserved Font Names "SD Humanist".

 See the LICENSE.txt file for more information.